Ordinary Time: October 2nd

 » Enjoy our Liturgical Seasons series of e-books!

 Each person on earth has a guardian angel who watches over him and helps him to attain his salvation.
-Angelical guardianship begins at the moment of birth; prior to this, the child is protected by the mother's guardian angel.
-This protection continues throughout our whole life and ceases only when our probation on earth ends, namely, at the moment of death.
+It has been a common theological opinion that this angelical guardianship begins at the moment of birth; prior to this, the child would be protected by the mother's guardian angel.
+But this is not certain, and since we now know that the soul is infused at the moment of conception, it may be that the angelic guardianship also begins at that moment.
+In any case, this protection continues throughout our whole life and ceases only when our probation on earth ends, namely, at the moment of death.
 Our guardian angel accompanies our soul to purgatory or heaven, and becomes our coheir in the heavenly kingdom.

 Angels are servants and messengers from God.
 "Angel" in Greek means messenger.
 In unseen ways the angels help us on our earthly pilgrimage by assisting us in work and study, helping us in temptation and protecting us from physical danger.